Adaptive Bayesian Beamforming for Imaging by Marginalizing the Speed of Sound: Adaptive Bayesian Beamforming by Marginalizing of the Speed of Sound

-} with \(\epsilon = 10^{-3} / N_{\text{sub.}}\) as recommended by Featherstone~\cite{featherstone_novel_1997}.
-These modifications significantly improve the magnitude of the estimated power~\cite{asl_contrast_2011}, which is crucial for our approach.
+} with \(\epsilon = 10^{-3} / K\) as recommended by Featherstone~\cite{featherstone_novel_1997}.
+These modifications significantly improve the accuracy of the estimated power~\cite{asl_contrast_2011}, which is crucial for our approach.

-\paragraph{Prior Distribution} For DoA estimation, it is natural to consider an uninformative prior on the steering angle.
+\textit{ Prior Distribution. }~ For DoA estimation, it is natural to consider an uninformative prior on the steering angle.
 Furthermore, using a discrete distribution simplifies the computation associated with performing Bayesian inference.
-Thus, previous works~\cite{yocom_bayesian_2011,chakrabarty_bayesian_2018} considered to set a uniform discrete prior with a support of \([-\pi, \pi]\) on the steering angle.
+Thus, the previous works~\cite{yocom_bayesian_2011,chakrabarty_bayesian_2018} have considered setting a uniform discrete prior with a support of \([-\pi, \pi]\) on the steering angle.

-For the speed of sound, we are in a slightly different position. \begin{enumerate*}[label=(\roman*)] \item We have an informed guess about the optimal \acrshort{sos}, \item but do not know how much the true optimal \acrshort{sos} will deviate from it. \end{enumerate*} Therefore, we consider a continuous informative prior distribution with ``soft'' boundaries.
-We choose the prior to follow a normal distribution as \(\rho\left(c\right) = \mathcal{N}\left(c; \mu_c, \sigma^2_c\right)\) with mean \(\mu_c\) and standard deviation \(\sigma_c\). \paragraph{Inference with Gauss-Hermite Quadrature} By choosing a Gaussian prior, we can use Gauss-Hermite quadrature~\cite{hildebrand_introduction_2003}.
-This provides a principled approach to computing the marginalizing integral (discussed in section~\ref{section:beamformer}) without relying on arbitrary discretization as done in previous works~\cite{yocom_bayesian_2011,chakrabarty_bayesian_2018}.
-Given a computational budget of \(N_{\text{q}}\) quadrature points, the posterior \(\pi\) is { } where we have reparameterized \(c = \sqrt{2} \, z \, \mu_c + \sigma_c\).
-From this parameterization, the posterior expectation (marginal) can be computed by setting \(e^{-z^2} = u_n\) and \(z=z_n\), where for \(n = 1, \ldots, N_{\text{quad.}}\), \(z_n\) is the Gauss-Hermite quadrature node, and \(u_n\) is the \(n\)th Gauss-Hermite weight.
+For the speed of sound, we are in a slightly different position: \begin{enumerate*}[label=(\roman*)] \item We have an informed guess about the optimal \acrshort*{sos}, \item but do not know how much the true optimal \acrshort*{sos} will deviate from it. \end{enumerate*} Therefore, we consider a continuous informative prior distribution with ``soft'' boundaries.
+We choose the prior to follow a normal distribution as \(\rho\left(c\right) = \mathcal{N}\left(c; \mu_c, \sigma^2_c\right)\) with mean \(\mu_c\) and standard deviation \(\sigma_c\).

+\textit{ Inference with Gauss-Hermite Quadrature. }~ By choosing a Gaussian prior, we can use Gauss-Hermite quadrature~\cite{hildebrand_introduction_2003}.
+This provides a principled approach to computing the marginalizing integral (discussed in \cref{section:beamformer}) without relying on arbitrary discretization as done in the previous works~\cite{yocom_bayesian_2011,chakrabarty_bayesian_2018}.
+Given a computational budget of \(Q\) quadrature points, the posterior \(\pi\) is {